2021 General Psychology Degree Guide

 |Level of Education||Percentage of Workers|

-Career Opportunities for Psychology Majors
+Career Opportunities for A Degree In Psychology Graduate

 Students interested in becoming a clinical, counseling, or research psychologist will need a doctoral degree.
 You will need to obtain a master's degree to become a school psychologist.
 Psychology graduates who don't wish to continue their education can also find jobs in social work, marketing, human resources, advertising or public health programs.